 Am I a Candidate for Full Mouth Reconstruction?

 Very few people visit Dr. Weston Spencer and request a full mouth reconstruction.
 It’s not a treatment that many patients know by name or are even aware exists.
-You may suspect that you need a lot of dental work to achieve a great smile and oral health, but you might not know exactly how to go about it.
+You may be wondering how to get teeth fixed and suspect that you need a lot of dental work to achieve a great smile and oral health, but you might not know exactly how to go about it.

 A visit with Dr. Weston Spencer can help clarify what exactly is needed.
 The San Diego dentist can evaluate the condition of your mouth, including your teeth, gums, bite, jaw joint and muscles, and determine whether you are a good candidate for the process known as full mouth reconstruction.
 He can also explain the steps of the full mouth reconstruction process.